At Broadband Genie, we’ve always believed you should build success upon success.

-How – and why – does Broadband Genie make money?
+How and why does Broadband Genie make money?

-We have several ways of funding all this, but importantly we do it without passing the costs on to you.
+We have several ways of funding all this, but crucially we do it without passing the costs on to you.

 This will never impact the cost of your broadband or which packages you see on our site.
 The deal you’d normally see on their site may be a little different — but ours will be better, not worse!

-These are clearly marked at the top of each comparison table and, once again, these deals are priced as they are on the suppliers’ sites: the cost is part of their marketing budget and isn’t directly passed on to you as the consumer.
+These are clearly marked and, once again, these deals are priced to be as good, or better than they are on the suppliers’ sites.
+The cost is part of their marketing budget and isn’t directly passed on to you as the consumer.

 How do you rank your comparison tables?

 We understand some people worry that comparison websites artificially inflate the rankings of some deals if they’re getting a better commission for them.
 We can promise you that isn’t the case at Broadband Genie.

 By default, the broadband deals you see on our comparison tables are sorted by popularity.

 Popularity is measured by a combination of the number of clicks a deal gets (so, the number of people who show enough interest in a package to visit it on the supplier’s official website) and total sales (each provider tells us when a customer we’ve sent their way has bought the product).

 Sponsored deals are not factored in when sorting by popularity.